Laboratory of Bacterial Physiology

 Phone: +420 221 951 754, +420 221 951 712

-(further information can be found also here: http://web.natur.cuni.cz/~konop/contact.php)
+(additional information can be found also here: http://web.natur.cuni.cz/~konop/contact.php)

 The Laboratory of Bacterial Physiology investigates: i) the function of bacterial toxins that affect the cytoplasmic membrane of the target cell, ii) the adaptation of the bacterial membrane to various stresses and the interaction of the membrane with membrane-active compounds, iii) the interaction of bacterial cells with nanomaterials.
 Together with the usual microbiological methods, a wide range of biophysical approaches is used: methods based on fluorescence spectroscopy and microscopy, conductance measurements on lipid bilayers, X-ray crystallography, analytical methods including gas and liquid chromatography and also computational modelling methods for protein structures.